PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 that executes before the rendering process begins.
 This makes the **loaded** event the ideal place to register an event handler whose purpose is to apply the correct filtering on the **Languages** table.
-Here is an example of register an event handler for the loaded event which applies a filter to the **Languages** table for Spanish.
+Here is an example of JavaScript code which registers an event handler for the **loaded** event to apply a filter to the **Languages** table for Spanish.

+let report = powerbi.embed(reportContainer, config);

 report.on("loaded", async (event: any) =\> {

 let languageToLoad = "es";

+// create filter object

 const filters = \[{